Manchester City Council: Councillors

-Elected as Labour but resigned from the party in the wake of the Labour leadership's stance on the Israeli invasion of Gaza.
+Elected as Labour but resigned from the party in the wake of the Labour leadership's stance on the Israeli invasion of Gaza in October, 2023.
+Joined the Green Party in April, 2026, after serving as an independent initially.

 Elected during the 2024 election to fill a vacancy caused by the resignation of James Wilson, who was elected in 2023.